MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 Before creating an image it's needed to stop and prepare the Linux guest OS on the Virtual Machine.
 If you create an image from a Virtual Machine that **hasn't been generalized**, any Virtual Machines created from that image **won't start**.
 These operations should be really quick to complete.

 > [!TIP]
-> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the Virtual Machine preparative, you can download the full Bash [2-prepare-vm.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/2-prepare-vm.sh) or Windows Batch [2-prepare-vm.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/2-prepare-vm.bat) scripts to save you time.
+> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the Virtual Machine preparative, you can download and tweak to your needs the full Bash [3-prepare-vm.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/3-prepare-vm.sh) or Windows Batch [3-prepare-vm.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/3-prepare-vm.bat) scripts to save you time.

 #### Command line approach using Azure CLI